September 14, 1945

 Alexis Venable, a Grants High School junior and CDEC Government-in-Action Youth Tour ambassador, was selected to represent New Mexico on the National Rural Electric Cooperative Association's Youth Leadership Council.

-CDEC began upgrading to light-emitting diode (LED) street lamps and security lighting.
-CDEC's decision to phase out high-pressure sodium lighting helps reduce the co-op's carbon footprint throughout its service territory.
+CDEC upgraded to light-emitting diode (LED) street lamps and security lighting to help reduce the co-op's carbon footprint throughout its service territory.

 Cibola General Hospital in Grants, N.M., received $5,000 as the recipient of the 2016 CDEC/CoBank "Sharing Success" grant.
 The hospital used the money to offset costs to install energy-efficient LED security lighting in its parking lots and grounds.